 - Preserving floodplain (currently 236 acres) as open space

 There are currently 20,100 communities nationwide in the National Flood Insurance Program but only 1,048 participate in the CRS program.
 Of those 1,048, only 100 have achieved a CRS Class rating of 6.
 What all this means is that any homeowner in the Village of Deerfield who must carry flood insurance because their home is located in a SFHA receives a 20% reduction on their flood insurance premiums.
 Homeowners outside of the SFHA who choose to carry flood insurance will receive a 10% reduction in addition to the reduction already offered to them due to their reduced risk policy.

-If you have any questions or need additional information regarding the National Flood Insurance Program please contact the Department of Public Works and Engineering at 847-317-2490 or visit the Village of Deerfield's Flood Information page on our website by clicking here.
+If you have any questions or need additional information regarding the National Flood Insurance Program please contact the Department of Public Works and Engineering at 847-317-2490 or visit the Village of Deerfield's Flood Information page on our website.